 - Invite students to look at the flowers the girls are holding and ask: Why do people give other people flowers?
 Do flowers mean specific things?
 Can they symbolize anything?
 Explain to the students that the girls in this painting are a mystery, but we can guess at what they are trying to communicate by using the flowers as clues.
 The two youngest girls have marigolds, blue hyacinths, and blue-purple periwinkles in their hair; the eldest wears a red carnation.
 Although each flower has many meanings, marigolds traditionally symbolize affection and obedience; carnations symbolize betrothal; blue hyacinth, grief and mourning; and periwinkle, many things, from death to immortality.
 Although the individual flowers can be associated with love, affection, virginity, constancy, and marriage (all perhaps appropriate for a painting of young girls), they can all also represent grief, despair, death, and mourning.

-- Display either of the following websites to provide students with more information about the meaning of certain flowers, or download and print the information ahead of time and distribute to the students:
+- Display the following website (or another source you find) to provide students with more information about the meaning of certain flowers, or download and print the information ahead of time and distribute to the students: Meanings of Flowers from Teleflora

 - Invite the students to think about creating a bouquet that communicates a special message to someone.
 Students can create this bouquet in a number of ways: paint handprints for petals of the flower, color pencil drawings, collage bouquets, etc. Have the students write a short description about what their flower bouquets communicate and how.
 Encourage students to keep the following questions in mind: If they were going to assemble a bouquet of flowers for a particular person or occasion, for whom or what would they create a bouquet and why?
 Which flowers would they include in the bouquet?
 Overall, what would the bouquet communicate or symbolize?